MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-configuration-service-provider.md

 <!--EndSKU-->
 <!--StartDescription-->
-<p style="margin-left: 20px">Added in Windows 10, the next major update.
+<p style="margin-left: 20px">Added in Windows 10, version 1709.
 Turn off the display (plugged in).
 This policy setting allows you to specify the period of inactivity before Windows turns off the display.

 <p style="margin-left: 20px">If you enable this policy setting, you must provide a value, in seconds, indicating how much idle time should elapse before Windows turns off the display.